PaulliDev/ThatGroceryListThough/README.md

 * Third, if someone create list and delete every record list is still saved(but second point will get rid of this too).

 ## I know...
 Yes, guys, I'm sorry, I know it took me more time then I first estimated.
 To be frank It took me circa 2 days.
 I'm not going to make excuses It is how it is...
-And thanks I really felt in love Vue and Laravel, makes thing simple.
+And thanks I really felt in love Vue and Laravel, make things super simple.
 Love it.